 My name is Kara and I am interested in communications, human rights and reading just about anything I can get my hands on.
 I’ve loved traveling for as long as I can remember; playing soccer (that is, football), hiking and running are also at the top of my list of fun activities.
 I plan to spend the next few months (or possibly years) living abroad, challenging myself to learn and grow every day while meeting new people and exploring new places.
 I hope you’ll join me on my adventures as I share stories and photos from across the world on this blog!

 Where am I now?

 And where have I been?

 I have written most extensively about the four months I spent in Argentina, which is where I studied abroad in 2012; Southern California, where I went to college for four years; and Liberia, where I spent two months in 2013 working for a local newspaper; and Ghana where I worked in communications for five months.
-I’ve also written stories or shared photos from vacations I’ve taken with my family or friends to countries in Latin America, Africa, Europe, and around the United States.
+I’ve also written stories or shared photos from vacations I’ve taken with my family or friends to countries in Latin America, Africa, Europe, Asia, and around the United States.
 I’ve traveled to more places than I’ve written about here on the blog, but I’m doing my best to fill in the gaps as I go.
 For a complete list of my posts, see the archives, or search by destination.

 This is a travel blog with its beginnings in a trip to Argentina where I spent a semester studying abroad in 2012 and has evolved to feature various places where I have lived or traveled.
 Freedman Travels is a combination of stories and photography from my experiences both abroad and within in the US, along with occasional reviews of books or movies.
 I do my best to show you what my personal experience in a given place was like – I am not an authority on the places I visit nor do I try to be.
 Rather, I hope that my writing will contribute to the complexity and richness of the world around us, and hopefully inspire you to travel as well.